Patent for innovative surveillance device with camera

 Table of Contents

-The patented camera system is used as a surveillance device, especially for monitoring underground sewer and shafts.
+The patented camera system is used as a surveillance device, particularly for monitoring underground sewers and manholes.

 Unsatisfactory existing solutions

-Camera systems with standard camera modules are already being used to reduce inspection time.
-These usually requires a power supply.
-Mounting under the usually poor light conditions is difficult, the burdensome handling with a laptop for the setup of the camera is often difficult.
+Camera systems using standard camera modules are already being used to reduce inspection times.
+These usually require a power supply.
+Mounting is difficult in the usually poor lighting conditions, and the cumbersome handling of a laptop to set up the camera is often difficult.
 The results of all known systems are therefore unsatisfactory.
-After analysing the images, it is often necessary to readjust the camera on site.
-This makes the system, which should actually save costs, a cost factor and economical operation is not possible.
+Once the images have been analysed, it is often necessary to readjust the camera on site.
+This means that the system that is supposed to save money becomes a cost factor and economic operation is not possible.

 Innovative, economical & practical solution

-The patented optical monitoring device provides a laser for rough adjustment of the image section.
-A fine adjustment is then carried out on the PC in the office.
-The fine adjustment can be adapted at any time, also from the office.
+The patented optical monitoring device uses a laser to roughly adjust the image section.
+Fine tuning is then done on the PC in the office.
+Fine tuning can be done at any time, even from the office.

-The digitally precisely defined surveillance area is then photographed at regular intervals and transmitted to the central server platform via GSM.
-Soiling and astringency can thus be detected centrally, without the physical approach of an employee to the sewage system.
+The digitally defined monitoring area is then photographed at regular intervals and transmitted via GSM to the central server platform.
+Contamination and blockages can be detected centrally without the need for an operator to physically travel to the sewer structure.

-In addition, LEDs are provided on the camera to enable targeted illumination of the area to be imaged.
-The camera is battery-powered and transmits the data via GSM to the central server platform.
-This means that no infrastructure is required on site.
+The camera also features LEDs to illuminate the area of interest.
+The camera is battery powered and transmits data via GSM to the central server platform.
+This means that no on-site infrastructure is required.

-The patented optical monitoring device contains no mechanical components, which brings further advantages in terms of wear and maintenance.
+The patented optical monitoring device has no mechanical components, giving further advantages in terms of wear and maintenance.

 © Brian Rasmussen

-The patented camera system for monitoring sewer and shafts thus represents a considerable simplification in installation, assembly and operation.
-The economic operation of such an optical monitoring system becomes possible for the first time and an enormous saving potential arises for sewer operators.
+The patented camera system for monitoring manholes and shafts makes installation, assembly and operation much easier.
+For the first time, it is now possible to operate such an optical monitoring system economically, and the potential savings for sewer operators are enormous.

-The patented solution is already integrated in D-Eye® of the Danish company Danova.
+The patented solution is already integrated in the D-Eye® from the Danish company Danova.

 Would you like to learn more about Microtronics?